HemalDas666/Friday-Vartual-assistent/Readme.txt

 if you You went to edit those Item You can do

-If your Music is another Folder Only this code
+If your Music is another Folder modify Only this code

 elif "play music" in query:
             path_music = "E:\\Music"